-The value of the Fund's portfolio may be affected by changes in the equity markets generally.
+Stocks and other equity securities fluctuate in price and the value of the Fund's portfolio may be affected by changes in the equity markets generally.
 Equity markets may experience significant short-term volatility and may fall sharply at times.
 Different markets may behave differently from each other and U.S. equity markets may move in the opposite direction from one or more foreign stock markets.
 Adverse events in any part of the equity or fixed-income markets may have unexpected negative effects on other market segments.
 The prices of individual equity securities generally do not all move in the same direction at the same time and a variety of factors can affect the price of a particular company's securities.
 These factors may include, but are not limited to, poor earnings reports, a loss of customers, litigation against the company, general unfavorable performance of the company's sector or industry, or changes in government regulations affecting the company or its industry.